Occupational Science Degree (BHS) - Pre-OT ProgramOccupational Science

 OSC 413: Occupational Therapy Fieldwork I: Children and Youth (1 credit)

-OSC 4000: Research Methods II: Occupation-based Program Development (3 credits)
+OSC 4000: Research Methods II: Applied Research (3 credits)

-Please note: All professional phase Occupational Therapy students (senior year and beyond) may be required to obtain the following annually –background check, physical, current CPR certification, PPD testing, health insurance.
+Please note: All professional phase Occupational Therapy students (senior year and beyond) may be required to obtain the following annually – background check, physical, current CPR certification, PPD testing, health insurance.
 Students will be required to have a laptop, have transportation to and from fieldwork, and expected to hold student memberships to the American Occupational Therapy Association and Pennsylvania Occupational Therapy Association.

 Additional Occupational Therapy course listings can be found on the MSOT degree page.